cariad/asking/README.md

 This script asks the user for their name then exits.

 The script contains just one stage, named "start".
-The stage contains just one task: an "ask" task.
+The stage contains just one action: an "ask" action.

-The "ask" task contains a "question", which is printed to the screen.
+The "ask" action contains a "question", which is printed to the screen.
 The "key" describes where in the dictionary the user's answer should be saved. "user.name" describes the "name" key of the "user" sub dictionary.

 The "branches" describe how to react to the user's answer. "response" is a regular expression.
 Asking checks the user's answer against each expression in order, and uses the first one that matches.
-In this case, there's only one choice. "then" describes the tasks to invoke on that branch and, in this case, we "stop" and send "true" back to the host application.
+In this case, there's only one choice. "then" describes the actions to invoke on that branch and, in this case, we "stop" and send "true" back to the host application.

 ### Offering the previous value as the default